 If your main interest in visiting Botswana is going on safari, then this may not be the thing for you.

 If, on the other hand, your interest is learning about Botswana, her people, their culture, and its natural history, then don’t skip this.

 The thing I most enjoyed learning about at the museum was the phenomenon of sip wells.
 Sip wells are a way Kalahari bushmen extract water from beneath the desert sands.
 They do this by sticking a straw into the ground and sucking water out.

 (Note: The National Museum & Art Gallery is closed on Mondays.)

-4. Visit Gaborone’s Main Mall & Government Enclave
+Things to Do in Gaborone #4: Visit Gaborone’s Main Mall & Government Enclave

 A short 3-minute walk from the National Museum & Art Gallery is Gaborone’s Main Mall.

-Not really a mall as you and I would understand it (think: more of a flea market), Main Mall is a pedestrian-only commercial area which was built 3 years before Botswana’s independence in preparation for that event (Gaborone is not a capital city that grew organically but one that was carefully selected and built from the ground up for the specific purpose of becoming the capital of Botswana).
+Not really a mall as you and I would understand it (think: more of a flea market), Main Mall is a pedestrian-only commercial area which was built 3 years before Botswana’s independence in preparation for that event (Gaborone is not a capital city that came up organically but one that was carefully selected and built from the ground up for the specific purpose of becoming the capital of Botswana).

 Across the street, to the west of Main Mall, is Gaborone’s Government Enclave.

 There, you can find government offices, the National Assembly, a statue of Sir Seretse Khama, Botswana’s first president (yes, he was a knight!), and a couple of war memorials.